augustorosa/snowflake-snowpro-specialty-genai-study-notes/exam_prep/Practice_Questions.md

 **33. B) The function throws an error**
 *Explanation:* Exceeding token limits typically results in an error, requiring input truncation or chunking.

+**51. B) Use MEDIUM or smaller warehouses as larger warehouses don't improve performance** *Explanation:* Snowflake recommends using MEDIUM or smaller warehouses for Cortex AISQL and PARSE_DOCUMENT functions because larger warehouses do not increase performance, while warehouse costs continue to apply during execution.

 ### Domain 3: Snowflake Gen AI Governance

 **34. D) All of the above**